-The metal

-in these cars is

-very light, so

-rust was

-always going to

-be an issue

 The interior is a master-class in stylish practicality.
 Note the durable rubber floor covering, single instrument binnacle and slim, lightweight seats.
 It's deceptively roomy in there too.
+THE RESTORATION...

 All of Eunan's mechanical skills were called into action during this project.
 The first four images show the Fiat as it arrived off the transporter from the UK to his home in Banbridge, untouched for many years and in extremely original condition overall.
 Unfortunately the strip-down uncovered some rot, particularly in the nose and boot floor, and a thorough sand-blasting soon revealed all.
 However Eunan was prepared for this in advance, and before too long the shell was ready for paint, which was completed not once, but twice by a perfectionist friend.
 Once the mechanicals were cleaned up and replaced, the resplendent little 850 was ready for its first outing, to the Kilbroney Vintage Show near Newry a couple of years ago, along with Eunan's other pride and joy, his late father's unrestored, low-mileage Morris Minor.